jpsteil/mailbench/README.md

 # Mailbench

-A desktop email client for Kerio Connect mail servers, built with Python and Tkinter.
+A desktop email client for Kerio Connect mail servers, built with Python and QT.

 ## Features